nickmqb/muon/docs/getting_started.md

 ### 64-bit output targets

 To compile to a 64-bit target, use the `-m64` command line flag.
 E.g. to compile hello world as a 64-bit program: `mu -m64 --args hello_world.args && gcc -m64 -o hello_world hello_world.c`.
 Note that the C compiler must use the same output target (otherwise, a C compilation error will be generated).

-The compiler itself can also be compiled as a 64-bit program (to bootstrap, use the 32-bit compiler), though it might be slightly slower than its 32-bit counterpart.

 ### Args files